mojaloop/central-services-error-handling/README.md

 npm run audit:check
 ```

-And commit the changed `audit-resolv.json` to ensure that CircleCI will build correctly.
+The [audit-ci.jsonc](./audit-ci.jsonc) contains any audit-exceptions that cannot be fixed to ensure that CircleCI will build correctly.

 ## Automated Releases